damalialutfiani/Quizz-on-codecademy2/R/Lesson2 Manipulating Data Frames in R.md

        	mutate(remaining_inventory = initial_inventory - number_sold)

 8. The table below represents a data frame clinic_visits that shows patient visits over the course of 5 months at two clinic locations.
-If you wanted to select the row including all of the
+If you wanted to select the row including all of the data for the month of May, which of the following lines of code would you use?